leandrofahur/leandrofahur/README.md

 I'm a **Solution Architect | Software & ML Engineer** learning **Cybersecurity** based in **Vancouver, Canada**.
 I love exploring **technologies from software to hardware**, working out, trying new foods, ...

+👉 This is my alter ego GitHub [account](https://github.com/programmingadev) Where I will be putting most of my effort from now on!

 ---

 ### 🛠 Tech Stack